danbev/learning-quantum-computing/README.md

 ```
 addGate(gateName, column, wires) {
 ```
-The `column` specifies the qubit to connect to this gate.
+`column` is the column that this gates should be applied to.
+See below for a visual representation of this.
-`wires' is given as a number or an array of numbers and specifies gate connection.
+`wires' is given as a number or an array of numbers and specifies qubit(s) that this gate operates on.
 So the first call above is adding a hadamard gate on qubit 0 and there.
 When we add a gate, for example a hadamard gate in qasm:
 ```